 8 Lesser-Known State Parks In Arkansas That Will Absolutely Amaze You

-If you’re trying to visit all 52 state parks, you should take a trip to the oldest state park first.
+Is there another underrated state park that deserves a shout-out?
+Let us know in the comments!
+If you’re trying to visit all 52 state parks in the great state of Arkansas, you should take a trip to the oldest state park first.